 Behavioral & Mental Health

-Mental and behavioral problems can make it hard to and manage how you feel.
-If you or someone you know is experiencing symptoms of mental illness, our team of skilled behavioral health specialists can provide the most current therapeutic approaches to diagnosing and treating psychiatric and substance use disorders.
+Mental health struggles can make it hard to manage how you feel.
+If you or someone you know is experiencing symptoms of mental illness, our team of skilled behavioral health specialists across our health system can provide the most current therapeutic approaches to diagnosing and treating psychiatric and substance use disorders.

 When to Get Help

-Mental health problems such as depression or anxiety affect many people.
-These problems can make it harder to think, manage how you feel, and work with other people.
+Mental health struggles such as depression or anxiety affect many people.
+This can make it harder to think, manage how you feel, and work with other people.
 Sometimes you may feel helpless and hopeless but know you're not alone.
 Talking with others who experience these problems may help.
-Treatment can help you get back in control.
+Treatment can help you feel better and learn about your recovery.
 Our team of experts can help direct you to the appropriate level of care to meet your individual needs.

 Symptoms & Warning Signs Requiring Emergency Services